Porcupine: Old World compared with New World species

 The 11 Old World porcupines tend to be fairly large and have spines grouped in clusters.

 The two subfamilies of New World porcupines are mostly smaller (although the North American porcupine reaches about 85 cm in length and 18 kg), have their quills attached singly rather than grouped in clusters, and are excellent climbers, spending much of their time in trees.
 The New World porcupines evolved their spines independently (through convergent evolution) and are more closely related to several other families of rodents than they are to the Old World porcupines.

-The quills of New World porcupines are unique among spined rodents, being stiff with a circular cross section that is small in proportion to their length, which allows them to penetrate further into a potential predator before breaking off near the base.
+The quills of New World porcupines are unique among spined rodents, being stiff with a circular cross-section that is small in proportion to their length, which allows them to penetrate further into a potential predator before breaking off near the base.
 In contrast, the spines of Old World porcupines are similar to those of other rodents with spiny hair, such as the bristly mouse and short-tailed spiny rat, in that they have a concave cross-section and are shorter and softer, making them break off closer to the tip.

 Description

 Porcupines are rodents of varying fur color that are characterized by their abundance of protruding spines, or quills, found all along the head and body of the animal.
-Some species have quills that extend from the tail as well.
+Some species have quills that extend from the tail, as well.
 They vary in size considerably: an adult Andean porcupine weighs roughly 2 kg, while the crested porcupine can grow to weigh up to 27 kg.

 Longevity

-Porcupines have a relatively high longevity and hold the record for being the longest-living rodent, with one individual named Cooper living over 32 years.
+Porcupines have relatively long lifespans and hold the record for being the longest-living rodent, with one individual named Cooper living over 32 years.